VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 // Wait for the asynchronous animation to end MGEFF_BOOL mGEffAnimationWait(void* phWnd, MGEFF_ANIMATION handle);
 ```

 Synchronous and asynchronous animation function is very simple, there is only
 one animation handle parameters, create a good animation, its handle passed to
-any function will run in the corresponding execution. and
+any function will run in the corresponding execution.
+And
 `mGEffAnimationWait`
 Function is used to wait for an asynchronous animation to complete, the first
 parameter is the address of the current thread's form handle, the second